*******************UPDATE FOR 2023*******************

 The trek up to the Hill is not extremely difficult if you are in shape.
 I'm glad I was in fairly decent shape.
 You are hiking in weather anywhere from 95° to 115° with easily 90%+ humidity.
 In some places, especially if it has rained you will experience the slippery mud.
 This is especially tough on inclines and you will fall down.
-You need to be in decent shape as it is about a 5 or 6 hour hike as you travel through hot, steamy jungle and then open, sweltering elephant grass.
+You need to be in decent shape as it is about a 5 or 6 hour hike as you travel through hot, steamy jungle and then open, sweltering sun with elephant grass.
 Soon I'm drenched in sweat.
 Of course, our Vietnamese and Montagnard fellow travelers haven't even broken a sweat.
-And also they don't carry canteens.
+And also they don't carry canteens, food, knives, or anything.

-While we were waiting around for the Lieutenant to okay our journey, several local kids were attracted to the sight of a couple of white guys in the middle of no where.
+While we had waited around for the Lieutenant to okay our journey, several local kids were attracted to the sight of a couple of white guys in the middle of no where.
 By the time we set off, about five or six kids had gathered around us.
 As approach the village not only have these initial kids tagged along but the group has grown larger.
 By the time we near the outskirts of the village we have acquired several dozen kids and about six adults.
 They straggle along with us chattering among themselves.
-Occasionally I hear them exclaim "Me!
-Me!"
-(American!
-American!) to newcomers joining our procession.
-This reassures me as it is better to hear that than "Lein So" or Russian.
+Occasionally I hear them exclaim "Mỹ!
+Mỹ!"
+(America!
+America!) to inform the newcomers joining our procession.

 Finally we arrive at the village square.
 This consists of a couple of buildings built perpendicular to each other.
 They were obviously built long after the war and are of typical single story construction.
 In a nearby tree hangs a brake drum which must serve as a gong to assemble the village.
-Thankfully, we have been perceived as not that much of a threat to require the gong.
-As we approach the buildings there must be 75 men, women and children tagging along with us.
+Thankfully, we have been perceived as not that much of a threat and the gong remains silent.
+By the time we approach the buildings there must be 75 men, women and children tagging along with us.
 We wait below the raised porch of one building.
-The Lieutenant, our Hue guide and our Aloui guide disappear inside a room.
+The Lieutenant, our Hue guide and our Aluoi guide disappear inside the building.
 Standing around, Gerry and I decide it is time for Polaroids.
 We've drawn quite a sizable crowd and some of the villagers don't look all that impressed with us.
 I'm beginning to get the hang of using the Polaroid as an icebreaker.
 However, I still haven't realized that the Polaroid is totally unheard of in this part of the world.
 I fire off a couple of Polaroid's at the most menacing looking villagers to soften them up.
 They glare as I take there picture but then look puzzled as I hand them the developing SX-70.
 I tell them to look at the picture.
 Soon their image begins to appears.
 They excitedly exclaim loudly in their language and the crowd surges closer.
 Not the smartest thing I could have done.
 I now have seventy some-odd villagers clamoring for their instant picture.
 You gotta pick your moment with the Polaroid.
 Before the scene gets out of hand we are rescued when our guide comes onto the porch and summons us inside.

 We grapple along like this for a couple of hours.
 I take a few more good tumbles.
-I recall one time struggling up a steep incline, grabbing on to every piece of vegetation for help.
-As I'm about 5' from the top I stand upon the slope.
-Sitting in the clearing ahead I can see all the Vietnamese and Pacoh guides waiting for me.
-I casually acknowledge them and take a step.
-ZOOM!
+I recall one time struggling up a steep incline, grabbing on to every piece of scant vegetation for help.
+As I'm about 5' from the top I can see sitting in the clearing ahead all the Vietnamese and Pacoh guides waiting for me.
+I casually acknowledge them with a nod, take a step and ZOOM!
 I disappear from their sight and slide rapidly back down the trail.
 It's like sledding in snow.
 I can hear the laughter above me as I bounce to the bottom.
 I start up again.
 I can struggle all day up this terrain with them chuckling at me.
 I cannot imagine struggling up this type of terrain with Charlie shooting at you.

 From the clearing I have a good view of a couple of prominent landmarks I have noted on our way up.
-One is the Domg So ridge line to the north.
-I can even see back to the mountains above Aloui to the East.
-I pull out the map and shoot a couple of bearings.
+One is the Dong So ridge line to the north also known in the day as the "Warehouse area"-- a NVA storage area.
+I can even see back to the mountains above Aluoi to the East.
+I pull out the map and shoot a couple of azimuths.
 This activity brings excited chatter from everyone in our group.
 They are standing all around me as I bend over the map and plot our location.
-I draw the intersection of these bearings and it shows that we are indeed on a small ridge about 500 meters northeast of the top of Hamburger Hill.
-I continue to walk along the trail towards Laos.
+I draw the intersection of these azimuths and it shows that we are indeed on a small ridge about 500 meters northeast of the top of Hamburger Hill.
+Without permission I walk along the trail towards Laos.
 It crests the ridge and I see that it descends down into Laos.
 This crest is about 50 meters from the clearing.
 The tangled jungle and elephant grass creates a hallway of vegetation.
 I turn and walk back toward the clearing.
 I notice a hole in the vegetation on the south side of the trail.
-It's a small hole but I can see a faint trail on the other side going up a ridge line to the south, toward the Hill.
+It's a small hole but I can see a faint trail on the other side going up a ridge line to the southwest, toward the Hill.
 I step through the hole and realize this is a side trail heading in exactly the direction we want to go.
 This trail is definitely not as well beaten as the one we have come up on.
 I come back to our group in the clearing and point out this hidden trail.
 I tell Gerry that I want to follow this trail and try to reach Hamburger Hill.
 He conveys this request to our guide who then translates the request to our group from the village.
 What follows is a lot of head shaking and grumbling.
 Through our interpreter we are told that they are afraid.
 That is a dangerous area filled with all types of ordnance and tigers.
 From this discussion yet a new danger surfaces.
 We learn that not only is the danger from the tigers themselves but also from the tiger traps that have been set by hunters.
 Tigers are rare and killing one would secure a mighty fortune.
 According to the guides, there are many tiger hunters in the area.
-One way to capture a tiger is to create a tiger trap.
 They are afraid that there are many tiger traps in the path we want to take and that they would not be able to identify them until it was too late.
 A tiger trap will work on a man as well as a tiger.
 Also, there is not a standard tiger trap design and each hunter crafts his own trap and disguises it carefully.
-He needs to hide it from the tiger as well as rival hunters.
+He needs to hide it from the tiger as well as from rival hunters.

 For the next hundred meters they are continually turning around and pointing out places for us to step around.
 They point at spots in the trail and describe them as tiger traps, much like a covered pungi pit.
 I don't see anything but piles of dead leaves but I take their advice without question.
 From what I can understand, tiger traps are either camouflaged pungi pits or a branch that is tied back, studded with pungi stakes that is tripped by the tiger when he steps into the killing zone.
 I remember these as something called Malayan Gates.
 On one of the very few patrols I was part of during the war, one of the sergeants was checking our dense jungle perimeter after dark and sprung a Malayan gate.
 It laid open his thigh just below his nuts.
 He was saved from bleeding to death by medevacs willing to come out in the dark.
 Anyway, with that thought in my mind I took heed of whatever our guides said to avoid a similar fate.
 We wouldn't have the benefit of a dustoff.
 Better safe than sorry.
 If you get seriously injured out here, the chances of getting to decent medical care is days away by foot and car.